bcrowell/bcrowell.github.io/drinking_water/index.md

 to the long incubation period.
 The tale grew in the telling.

-*Giardia* is a big problem in daycare centers and public swimming pools, but recent data show that its prevalence in the backcountry has been wildly exaggerated.
+*Giardia* is a big problem in daycare centers and public swimming pools, but data show that its prevalence in the backcountry has been wildly exaggerated.
 In a surveys of sites in California's Sierra Nevada mountains, concentrations of *Giardia* cysts were much too low to be a realistic health risk.[Suk 1986] Studies on prison volunteers